Dean-Kim0507/dk-community-server/README.md

-# Awesome Project Build with TypeORM
+# Backend Refactoring: Migrating to Hexagonal Architecture

 Steps to run this project: